CarlTS/microbit-grove/tutorials/grove-distance.md

 ## Download & Test Program
 --------------------
 Click ``|Download|`` to transfer your code.
-The 4Digit Display will show how far away something is from the ultrasonic sensor
+The 4Digit Display will show how far away something is from the Ultrasonic Sensor!

 ## End of tutorial
 Well done!
-You've reached the end of this tutorial - Click ``|Done|`` to open a New Project.
+You've reached the end of this tutorial - Click ``|✓ Done|`` to open a New Project.

 ```package
 Grove=github:seeed-studio/pxt-grove